SkyReNewed/AvatarSaga/README.md

 This repository is organized into categories based on the general style or theme of the avatars:

+- **`flat/`:** stack of overlapping circle or square images designed with flat design principles.
+Each image has no gradients, shadows, or textures—just bold, solid colors to represent profile pictures, creating a clean and modern aesthetic.
-- **`flat/`:** A stack of simple, overlapping circle or square icons, each representing a profile picture.
-Use different solid colors for each.
+- **`minimalist/`:** A stack of overlapping circle or square images designed with minimalist principles.
+The design focuses on simplicity and functionality, using clean shapes, ample white space, and distinct solid colors to represent profile pictures in an uncluttered and elegant way.

 **Note:** The categorization is subjective and based on my personal interpretation of the avatar's style.